 No attempt will be made to identify users or their browsing activities unless we are lawfully required to do so for investigation or law enforcement purposes.

-We may collect your personal information that you choose to provide via online forms provided on this website, including:
+We may collect personal information you choose to provide via online forms provided on this website, including:

-Email correspondence sent to email addresses on this site, or information submitted via web forms on this site, will be treated as a public record and will be retained as required by the Public Records Act 2002 and other relevant legislation.
+Correspondence sent to email addresses on this site, or information submitted via web forms on this site, will be treated as a public record and retained as required by the Public Records Act 2002 and other relevant legislation.
 It will also be subject to the provisions of the Right to Information Act 2009 and the IP Act.

 Your name and address details will not be added to a mailing list, nor will we disclose these details to third parties without your consent (except for correspondence to public email lists) unless required by law.
 Email messages may be monitored by our information technology staff for system trouble-shooting and maintenance purposes.